 Introduction

-Every profession that contracts with human rights and freedom ultimately develop a professional code of ethics to direct the responsible behavior of its members.
+Every profession that contracts with human rights and freedom ultimately develops a professional code of ethics to direct the responsible behavior of its members.
 A code of ethics can be defined as the moral boundaries within which professional services may be ethically delivered.
 The concept of dental ethics includes ethics in dental practice as well as in research.
 Ethics in practice includes the duties and obligations of the dentist towards his patients, professional colleagues, and society whereas ethics in research include the code of conduct that should be followed while conducting research, analyzing the data, and publication of the report.
 The college instructs its staff and students to stand by the highest standards of integrity in their conduct of academic research.

 Code of Ethics